kmhofmann/selene/docs/dependencies.md

 ### Linux

-On Debian-like systems (e.g. Ubuntu), you should be able to use `apt` as follows:
+On sufficiently recent Debian-like systems (e.g. Ubuntu), one can install the necessary dependencies using `apt` as
+follows:

     # Dependencies for building the library
     apt install libjpeg-turbo8-dev libpng-dev